A new perspective on symplectic integration of constrained mechanical systems via discretization maps: Symplectic integration of holonomic mechanical systems

 \begin{definition} Let $R_d$ be a discretization map on $Q$ and $L$ be a Lagrangian function on $N$.
 A {\bf modified constrained variational problem } is given by $\tilde{L}: TQ\rightarrow {\mathbb R}$ such that $\tilde{L}\big|_{TN}=L$ and the constraint submanifold of $TQ$ defined by:

-\end{definition} More rigorously, ${\mathcal T}^{R^h_d}N=(R^h_d)^{-1}(i_N(N)\times i_N(N))$ where $i_N: N\hookrightarrow Q$ is the natural inclusion.
-The calligraphic ${\mathcal T}$ is used because the subset of $TQ$ defined in Equation~\eqref{eq:TN_Rd} is not necessarily the tangent bundle of $N$, neither projects to $N$ under the canonical tangent projection $\tau_Q$.
-However, it is the right subset to guarantee that the sequence of points generated by the numerical integrator to be obtained always satisfies the constraints and the tangency condition.
-Thus, in the continuous setting we have perturbed the original constrained mechanical system to obtain the {\bf modified constrained variational problem } $(\tilde{L},{\mathcal T}^{R^h_d}N)$.
-As in Equation~\eqref{aqr}, the pair $(\tilde{L},{\mathcal T}^{R^h_d}N)$ defines the following Lagrangian submanifold
+where $R^h_d(v_q)=R_d(h\, v_q)$. \end{definition} The calligraphic ${\mathcal T}$ is used because the subset of $TQ$ defined in Equation~\eqref{eq:TN_Rdv2} is not necessarily the tangent bundle of $N$, neither does it project onto $N$ under the canonical tangent projection $\tau_Q$.
+However, it is the right subset to guarantee that the sequence of points generated by the numerical integrator to be obtained always satisfies the constraints and the tangency condition coming from the holonomic constraints.
+That is why in the continuous setting we have perturbed the original constrained mechanical system to obtain the {\bf modified constrained variational problem } $(\tilde{L},{\mathcal T}_h^{R_d}N)$.
+Similar to Equation~\eqref{aqr}, the pair $(\tilde{L},{\mathcal T}_h^{R_d}N)$ defines the following Lagrangian submanifold